 17. Telephone numbers – Messaging Services

-(e) We retain all rights, obligations and liabilities under the Numbering Plan and other legislation relevant to such numbers.
+(b) We retain all rights, obligations and liabilities relevant to such numbers.

 18. Voluntary number porting

 (a) If, despite clause 17, we agree to transfer:

 (i) a Shared Number or a Dedicated Number to you; or